- 12 June | From 105 to 142 in UPSC Prelims | AIR 2 IFoS 2025 Shares His Strategy | Click Here to Watch →

 India has experienced numerous industrial disasters over the decades, ranging from chemical leaks and mining accidents to factory fires and structural collapses.
-Recently, a lethal accident happened in the pharma unit of Sigachi Industries in Hyderabad that led to the death of 36 workers there.
-In fact, just yesterday 8 workers were killed in Tamil Nadu at a firework manufacturing unit in Virudhunagar district.
-Similarly, last year also a major accident happened in the pharma unit in Anakapalli near Vizag.
+Recently, a blast occurred at a steel plant in Vizag that killed 9 workers.
+Last year also, a lethal accident happened in the pharma unit of Sigachi Industries in Hyderabad that led to the death of 36 workers there, similarly, 8 workers were killed in Tamil Nadu at a firework manufacturing unit in Virudhunagar district.

 The frequency of such accidents raises the question of safety at industrial places in India & is likely to have a negative bearing on the manufacturing sector & trade from it for India.
 Thus, it is important to understand what steps the government has taken & should take to ensure that such disasters do not occur in future.